-Medical and financial data of around 11 million Premera Blue Cross customers has potentially been exposed due to a breach that apparently occurred on the same date as of the Anthem breach.
+Medical and financial data of around 11 million Premera Blue Cross customers has potentially been exposed due to a breach that apparently occurred on the same date as the Anthem breach.

-The firm announced about the breach on Tuesday and revealed that it identified the violation on January 29, 2015, and collaborated with the FBI and Mandiant to inspect the attack.
-The investigation revealed that first attempt of security breach occurred on May 5, 2014, impacting the Premera Blue Cross and Premera Blue Cross Blue Shield of Alaska as well as their affiliated brands Connexion Insurance Solutions and Vivacity.
+The firm announced the breach on Tuesday and revealed that it identified the violation on January 29, 2015, and collaborated with the FBI and Mandiant to inspect the attack.
+The investigation revealed that the first attempt at security breach occurred on May 5, 2014, impacting the Premera Blue Cross and Premera Blue Cross Blue Shield of Alaska as well as their affiliated brands Connexion Insurance Solutions and Vivacity.
 Moreover, customers of Blue Cross Blue Shield in Alaska and Washington may also have been affected by the attack.

-Premera states that it doesn’t have proof that the data has been removed from the system or has been “used inappropriately,” but the company has started mailing letters to its affected customers from today and offering free two-years credit monitoring and identity theft protection.
+Premera states that it doesn’t have proof that the data has been removed from the system or has been “used inappropriately,” but the company has started mailing letters to its affected customers from today and offering free two-year credit monitoring and identity theft protection.

 However, both companies share similar views about the attack on their systems referring to it as “very sophisticated.”
 Rumor has it that the attack might be state-sponsored and attackers may have links with China.